SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 ### Flexible PWM support (Coming 1.4.0)
 The two channels of Timer1 can each output on one or more of 4 pins, albeit with the same duty cycle.
 The OCR1Ax and OCR1Bx pins each share the channel.
 All of those pins can be used for PWM.
 If you do `analogWrite(PIN_PB0,64);`, you get 25% dutycycle, if you then do `analogWrite(PIN_PB2,128);` (these are OCR1AU and OCR1AW, respectively) both of the pins will be outputting 50% dutycycle after the second ommand.
 To stop the PWM output, call digitalWrite() or analogWrite() with 0 or 255 on the pin.

+### Tone Support
+Tone() uses Timer1.
+For best results, use a pin on port B - those will use the hardware output compare rather than an interrupt to generate the tone.
+Using tone() will disable all PWM pins except PIN_PA2.

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
 As of version 1.1.3 this is handled transparently via the special version of the Wire.h library included with this core.